 What is the difference between pathological gamblers from healthy people who spend fun time at the gaming table or playing the roulette?
-In aspiration to drive awareness to the problems of ludomania, DGFEV gaming portal has launched a series of articles dedicated to the gambling issues.
+In aspiration to drive awareness to the problems of ludomania, DGFEV online casino has launched a series of articles dedicated to the gambling issues.
 Being informed means to partially eradicate the issue, so the main focus of the article is to shed light on the aspects of ludomania:

 Sociologists define three main features:

 - The addicted players cannot and have no desire to perceive and evaluate reality soberly, preferring the imaginary world of the game.

 - In real life addicted players are constantly experiencing emotional insecurity, feeling the psychological comfort only during the game, even when losing the last money.

 - In everyday life, addicted players are immature and childish.
 They want to get the most of the fun and good things of life effortlessly, avoiding the slightest responsibility for themselves, for their loved ones and even more, for the consequences of their actions.
 Defending the right to irresponsibility sometimes turns into an obsession.

 Quite often an addicted player acts as important person, trying to summon up the feeling of power and luck.
 After all, in his mind he or she is exactly so, ready to convince the others in his rightness even at the cost of anti-social act.
 However, there is also a category of victim players, constantly performing the role of innate and incorrigible losers.
 Some researchers believe that such players are subconsciously trying to punish themselves for the wrong, in their opinion, lifestyle, gradually entering role of an outcast.